-The grievance policy prohibits retaliation against an employee who has brought a complaint or grievance pursuant to this policy or against an employee who has participated in a review of the complaint or grievance by a faculty member, staff member, or administrator.
+The grievance policy prohibits retaliation against a current employee who has brought a complaint or grievance pursuant to this policy or against an employee who has participated in a review of the complaint or grievance by a faculty member, staff member, or administrator.
 Retaliation is subject to disciplinary action.

 Filing a Complaint

-You must file your complaint with the Office of Conflict Management and Dispute Resolution in writing using the Dispute Resolution Process Complaint Form after meeting with the Dispute Resolution Officer.
+Step 3: You must file your complaint with the Office of Conflict Management and Dispute Resolution in writing using the Dispute Resolution Process Complaint Form provided by the Dispute Resolution Officer.

 The Dispute Resolution Officer will help you clarify your issues and discuss available options and resources.
 Once options and approaches are explored you may decide to handle the issue on your own, not take any action, seek mediation or a facilitated process with the other party, or begin the grievance process by filing a written complaint.

 The alternative dispute resolution process is a participatory and creative process and is required prior to filing a formal grievance.
 This process increases satisfaction with the outcome, helps preserve an ongoing working relationship, and opens opportunities for future workplace success.